schmaedech/occam/README.md

 # occam
-algorithm to calculate the distance between eyes in simple images
+OpenCV algorithm to calculate the distance between eyes in simple images.